tinyplex/tinybase/site/demos/3_countries.md

 ## Starting The App

-We have a top-level `Demo` component, in which we initialize our data, and render the parts of the app.
+We have a top-level `App` component, in which we initialize our data, and render the parts of the app.
 Firstly, we create and memoize a set of three Store
 objects: